drbenvincent/delay-discounting-analysis/docs/tutorial/model_comparison.md

 myData = Data(datapath, 'files', allFilesInFolder(datapath, 'txt'));
 ```

 And conduct parameter estimation on multiple models.
-In a real context you'd perhaps want to use mode descriptive names for the the models and output folders, but this will be enough to get the right idea.
+In a real context you'd perhaps want to use more descriptive names for the the models and output folders, but this will be enough to get the right idea.
 This will take a little while to compute.

 ```matlab
 modelA = ModelHierarchicalLogK(...